US consumer inflation eased again to 6.5% in December - KESQ

 Grocery prices rose 0.2% from November to December, the smallest such increase in nearly two years.
 Still, those prices are up 11.8% from a year ago.

 Also contributing to the slowdown are used car prices, which fell for a sixth straight month in December.
 New car prices declined, too.
-The cost of airline tickets also dropped.
+The cost of airline tickets and personal care such as haircuts also dropped.

+Supply chain snarls that previously inflated the cost of goods have largely unraveled.
+Consumers have also shifted much of their spending away from physical goods and instead toward services, such as travel and entertainment.
+As a result, the cost of goods, including used cars, furniture and clothing, has dropped for two straight months.

 Last week’s jobs report for December bolstered the possibility that a recession could be avoided.
 Even after the Fed’s seven rate hikes last year and with inflation still high, employers added a solid 223,000 jobs in December, and the unemployment rate fell to 3.5%, matching the lowest level in 53 years.